reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 ## Spring Shell
-[Spring Shell](https://spring.io/projects/spring-shell) allows us to build a command line application (Shell) using Spring's framework and all the advantages it provides.
+[Spring Shell](https://spring.io/projects/spring-shell) allows us to build a command line (shell) application using the Spring framework and all the advantages it provides.

 ## What Is a Shell Anyways?
-A shell provides us with an interface to a system (usually an OS) to which we give commands and parameters.
+A shell provides us with an interface to a system (usually an operating system) to which we give commands and parameters.
 The shell in turn does some useful tasks for us and provides an output.

-## Let's Create a Basic Shell
+## Creating a Basic Shell
 Since it's a Spring application, our main method has to be annotated with `@SpringBootApplication`
 ```java
 @SpringBootApplication